Myke Henry: 2021–22 season

 On July 16, 2021, Henry signed with Champagne Châlons-Reims of the French LNB Pro A. He averaged 12.6 points per game, but was waived on January 8, 2022.

 On January 28, 2022, Henry signed with Iraklis Thessaloniki of the Greek Basket League.
 In 12 games, he averaged 15.4 points, 6.4 rebounds, 2.2 assists and 1.4 steals in 27 minutes per contest.

 2022–23 season

 On July 2, 2022, he signed with Scafati Basket of the Lega Basket Serie A.

 On December 1, 2022, he signed with Astoria Bydgoszcz of the Polish Basketball League (PLK).

+2024 season

+On July 17, 2024, he signed with NLEX Road Warriors of the Philippine Basketball Association (PBA) as the team's import for the 2024 PBA Governors' Cup.

 International career

-Henry joined a Chicago based 3x3 basketball team composed of Stefhon Hannah, Kavon Lytch, and Alfonzo McKinnie who went undefeated in the 2016 USA Basketball 3x3 National Championship that was played Aug.
+Henry joined a Chicago-based 3x3 basketball team composed of Stefhon Hannah, Kavon Lytch, and Alfonzo McKinnie who went undefeated in the 2016 USA Basketball 3x3 National Championship that was played Aug.
 27–28 at the United States Olympic Training Center in Colorado Springs, Colorado.
 The team represented the United States at the 2016 FIBA 3x3 World Championship in Guangzhou, China and won the silver medal.

 Personal life

-When Henry was 17 years old, his 15-year old brother DJ was shot and killed as an innocent bystander to gang violence.
+When Henry was 17 years old, his 15-year-old brother DJ was shot and killed as an innocent bystander to gang violence.